It’s back-to-school time again…but this year is different. Your student is going to college!

-It’s a funny concept, right?
-Talking about talking.
-But it’s an important subject to bring up before your student heads off to college.
-Will you set up a certain time of the week to talk?
-(Sunday is often the day students love to talk to their family.)
-Will you text more than actually talk on the phone?
-Discuss your expectations.
+Talking about talking sounds funny, but it’s an important subject to discuss before your student starts college.
+Will you set up a certain time of the week to check in?
+Will you text rather than phone?

 Sending a student to college is a wonderful time for you and your family.
 Bask in your student’s success and enjoy the view of their life at college!

-7. Know your student is going to be busy.
+6. Know that your student will be busy.

-With their school work, extracurricular activities, hanging out with friends and hopefully, sleeping, time is tight in their schedule.
-Realize they aren’t ignoring you or putting the family on the back burner, they are finding their place and learning to balance multiple responsibilities.
+With academics, activities, a social life and, hopefully, sleeping, their schedule is packed.
+Realize they aren’t ignoring you or putting the family on the back burner — they are finding their place and learning to balance multiple responsibilities.

-Mail reminds your student you support them and are thinking about them.
-Encourage other family members to write also.
-Students love opening that little bitty mailbox and pulling out a letter from home or, better yet, a slip of paper telling them they have a package.
-Food, money and photos of pets are top care package requests (surprising, right?).
+It reminds them that you and other family members are thinking about them.
+Students love opening that little mailbox and pulling out a letter or, better yet, a slip telling them they have a package.

-Now is the time for them to be independent and learn they have to take responsibility for their actions.
-Listen, offer suggestions, and steer them to campus resources.
+Growing up means taking responsibility for your own actions.
+Listen, offer suggestions, and steer your student to campus resources.
 Let them know you have confidence in their ability to handle any problem.
-Most college campuses have a counseling center available to the student.
-Refer them to the counseling center because sometimes it’s easier to talk to someone who isn’t a relative or friend.
+Refer them to the counseling center — sometimes it’s easier to talk to someone who isn’t a relative or friend.

-11. Don’t encourage your student to come home every weekend.
+9. Don’t encourage them to come home every weekend.

-Students need to acclimate to the campus culture, get involved (vital to their success at college) with activities that stir their passions, and connect with the new people surrounding them.
+Students need to acclimate to the campus culture, get involved with activities, and connect with the new people surrounding them.
 Plus they usually have homework and should prioritize studying.